-- A rent guarantee for certain pricing plans
+- A rent guarantee for specific pricing plans

-- The inquiry forms for tenants could be asking for a bit less information and thus might increase the conversion rates of the website traffic.
+- The tenant inquiry forms could be asking for a bit less information and thus might increase the website traffic conversion rates.

 - The pricing of the bulk plans is hard to find and not disclosed on the main pricing page.
-You can find them only on the FAQ page after a longer search effort.
+After a long search effort, you can find them only on the FAQ page.

 - When you browse for rental listings in a particular city, the first page shows only a few rental properties, which can give the false impression to tenants that there is not much inventory.
-But once you click on one of the rental property categories you often get a much larger selection.
+But once you click on one of the rental property categories, you often get a much more extensive selection.
 This could lead to website visitor bounces and lower conversions.

 Corporate Housing by Owner Reviews – The Good & Bad

-I also checked the majority of the available customer reviews about Corporate Housing by Owner and filtered the ones out that didn’t seem to be too biased to one or another side.
+I also checked most of the available customer reviews about Corporate Housing by Owner and filtered the ones that didn’t seem too biased to one side or another.